 In addition to brushing the bridge and the gums around it, it is important to floss the area between the bridge and the gums.
 Bacteria and food particles can become trapped there to incite gum disease.
 In order to floss this area, the floss must be threaded between the appliance and the gums and then moved back and forth.

 If you find it cumbersome to clean this area using traditional thread floss, consider an oral irrigator.
-The concentrated stream of water from the device can be directed along the gum line to flush out debris resting between the bridge and the gums.
+The concentrated stream of water from the device can be directed along the gum line to flush out debris resting between the bridge, gums, and neighboring teeth.